 Recognizing and overcoming “The Four Ds”: As I mentioned above, the “spirit which is against the Spirit of God” evidently loves to employ many strategies designed to lead us off of the “narrow path” onto the “wide path,” which includes the use of what I like to call the “Four Ds.”
 There are many convincing ways in which these “Four Ds” can become operational if we are caught off-guard, but here are just a few examples:

-- To Deceive – Are we vulnerable and susceptible to the lure of sweet talk and “ear tickling gospels” which entertain us with what our carnal-based emotional nature loves to hear?
-Do we understand that the gospels of many social movements, religious leaders, cults, and certain cultures out there in the world are actually intellectual or political in nature, instead of being spiritually based (as they may claim); and do we understand that many of these kinds of groups value conformity and control and therefore do not value liberty, freedom of information, or individual freedom to learn and grow as the Spirit leads?
-Do we spend enough time with God through His Spirit (and by studying the Scriptures) to be able to “discern” whether or not a given “doctrine” or “propaganda” bears “Fruit of the Spirit?”
-There are good points to most all preaching out there, but what doctrine and experience will help us “die to the old” and learn to “walk by the New,” while holding to the personal liberty given when we remain “In Christ.”
+- To Deceive: Do we spend enough time with God through His Spirit (and by studying the Scriptures) to be able to “discern” whether or not a given “doctrine” or “propaganda” bears “Fruit of the Spirit?”
+There are good points to most all preaching out there, but what doctrine will support us as “die to the old” and learn to “walk by the New.
 Only the credible Spirit of God can help us discern that.

 So, hang in there through it all and draw lots of support around you.
-Listen to Spirit-filled music to retain your focus.
 Keep seeking the Spirit in your private time with the Lord, and keep enjoying your Bible, especially the words in Red that are the words of Jesus.

-The Holy Ghost (leading and guiding element of God) knows what you need at all times and will be sending you inspiration and blessings in due season, throughout your process of growth.
+The Holy Ghost (leading, guiding, and empowering element of God) knows what you need at all times and will be sending you inspiration and blessings in due season, throughout your process of growth.
 You will soon come to recognize God’s signature on those special moments which happen just for you, to lift you and guide you.
 These experiences will also serve to increase your faith, that whatever God has begun within you can be finished and finished beautifully.